CongducPham/PEPR_AgriFutur/Arduino_ESP32/README.md

 ```
 Packets indicates in decimal and hexadecimal the number of packets that have been generated.
 The other parameters are Q, the quality factor, and H and V that are respectively the horizontal and vertical size of the image.
 The real encoded image file size (in bytes) is also indicated.
 The example above used the default value so MSS=64 and Q=50.

-You can optionally mention the maximum payload size per packet (64 by default) and the quality factor (by default 50, should be between 1 and 100).
+You can optionally mention the maximum payload size per packet (MSS=64 by default) and the quality factor (Q=50 by default, should be between 5 and 100).
 For instance:

 	> ./JPEGencoding -MSS 240 -Q 10 desert-128x128-gray.bmp